Is the transition redshift a new cosmological number?: Transition Redshift as a New Cosmic Discriminator

 This simple expression means that measurements of the differential redshift ages for a class of objects, $dz/dt$, potentially, provide a direct estimate of $H(z)$, and, therefore, is also an interesting observational window to access the transition redshift.
 As recently discussed by several authors, age differences between two passively evolving galaxies formed at the same time but separated by a small redshift interval have already been inferred.
 In principle, the statistical significance of the measurement can be improved by selecting fair samples of passively evolving galaxies at the corresponding redshifts, and by comparing the upper cutoff in their age distributions.

 In a point of fact, by choosing carefully a sample of old elliptical galaxies (similar metallicities and low star formation rates), Jimenez and collaborators used this method to obtain the first determination of the curve $H(z)$ \cite{Jimenez2003}.
 At present, only eleven $H(z)$ data have been inferred with such a technique, some of them at high redshifts (up to $z = 1.75$).
 In this line, Stern et al. \cite{Stern10} also compiled an expanded set of $H(z)$ data (see their Figure 13) and combined it with CMB data in order to constrain dark energy parameters and the spatial curvature.
-More recently, simulations using Monte Carlo Technique based on $\Lambda$CDM model have also been discussed by several authors in order to constrain cosmological parameters \cite{MaZhang}.
+The amount of $H(z)$ data keep increasing, as more Hubble parameter values have been added to the list \cite{FarooqRatra13,Sharov14}.
+More recently, simulations using Monte Carlo Technique based on $\Lambda$CDM model have also been discussed by several authors in order to constrain cosmological parameters \cite{MaZhang,CarvalhoAlcaniz11}.
 Therefore, similarly to what happens with BAO measurements, it will be possible in the near future to obtain the expansion rate history $H(z)$ from DAG with percent precision that will translate into measurement of $z_t$ with few times the same precision.